rhelmot/CelesteRandomizer/docs/metadata.md

       Y: 208
 ```

-You can combine the two syntaxes and specify neither Add nor Remove to update attributes (currently just X Y Width Height) for existing entities.
+You can combine the two syntaxes and specify neither Add nor Remove to update attributes for existing entities.
 To update the position of spawn points, which don't have an ID, you can specify its starting X and Y coordinates before the update directive.

+X, Y, Width, and Height can be specified as subkeys of Update in order to change the entity's position and dimentions, you can also update its nodes and its additional properties. the Values subkey should be a mapping from name to string, and the entity's Values dictionary will be updated accordingly.
+Unfortunately, the only way I've been able to find the exact right names to use for Values keys is by decompiling the game...
+For nodes, you can specify a subkey Nodes which contains a list of mappings containing keys Idx, X, and Y. Look at the existing metadata for examples.

 ## Subrooms and Internal Edges